 Get started

 This guide walks you through the process of adding the Contentsquare SDKs to your React Native application.
 The Contentsquare Bridge for React Native is a bridge between the Contentsquare SDKs for iOS and Android, and your React Native JavaScript code.
 It allows for the use of our solution both in native and JavaScript parts of your app.
-The Contentsquare functionality is provided through a simple NPM package including only the bridge and dependencies to specific versions of the SDKs.
+The Contentsquare functionality is provided through an NPM package including only the bridge and dependencies to specific versions of the SDKs.
 Check the compatibility section for more information about these dependencies, and the minimum React Native version compatible for each version of the bridge.

 Note that our Bridge is fully compatible with TypeScript, and includes a .d.ts file in order to get typings within your TypeScript React Native projects when adding the Contentsquare Bridge.